Azure/Azure-Sentinel/Solutions/OpenCTI/Playbooks/OpenCTIPlaybooks/OpenCTI-CreateIndicator/readme.md

-# OpenCTI-Enrich Incident With OpenCTI Indicators Info Playbook
+# OpenCTI- Add Indicators in OpenCTI Playbook
  ## Summary
  When a new Azure Sentinel incident is created, this playbook gets triggered and performs below actions
- 1. Fetches the matching indicator info of Entities (Accounts, Host, IP Address, FileHash, URL) from OpenCTI
+ 1. Searces for the matching indicator info of Entities (Accounts, Host, IP Address, FileHash, URL) in OpenCTI
- 2. Adds a rich comment to the incident with all the collected information
+ 2. If indicators are not found, this playbook adds the new indicators to OpenCTI databse (Separate indicators for each Accounts, Host, IP Address, FileHash, URL that are presnet in Sentinel incident)
     ![Comment example](./images/IncidentCommentCreateindicator.png)